marmelab/react-admin/docs/AutocompleteInput.md

             choices={data}
             optionText="name"
             optionValue="code"
-            isLoading={isLoading}
+            isPending={isPending}
         />
     );
 }
 ```

-The `isLoading` prop is used to display a loading indicator while the data is being fetched.
+The `isPending` prop is used to display a loading indicator while the data is being fetched.

 However, most of the time, if you need to populate a `<AutocompleteInput>` with choices fetched from another resource, it's because you are trying to set a foreign key.
 In that case, you should use [`<ReferenceInput>`](./ReferenceInput.md) to fetch the choices instead (see next section).